geelon/geelon.github.io/me/index.markdown

 # About Me
 <br />
-I am a Master's student working in [Computer Science at Columbia University](http://www.cs.columbia.edu) on the Thesis Track.
+I am a Thesis Track Master's student working in [Computer Science at Columbia University](http://www.cs.columbia.edu).
 In June 2017, I earned my Bachelor's degree in [Mathematics at the University of Chicago](https://math.uchicago.edu).
 With the knowledge and skill I've gained, I hope that I may contribute to [human flourishing](https://mathyawp.wordpress.com/2017/01/08/mathematics-for-human-flourishing/).